Climate Change Adaptation Program

 • increase access to climate change adaptation tools and resources.

-The program recognizes the disproportionate impact of climate change on Indigenous, remote, and northern communities and the need to reduce barriers to accessing federal funding for their climate change adaptation initiatives, with funding allocated specifically to support both Indigenous-led projects and projects meeting the Territories’ specific adaptation skills and development needs.
+Recognizing the disproportionate impacts of climate change on Indigenous, remote, and northern communities and the need to reduce barriers to accessing federal funding for their climate change adaptation initiatives, the program is providing up to an additional $2 million in funding specifically for Indigenous-led projects and up to a further $2.25 million for projects that support enhancing skills to meet the specific adaptation needs of the Territories.

 Projects